JoubaMety/ManualPlus-Focus-Mode/ReadME.md

     focus = getDepthExp(DOF_MANUAL_FOCUS_DISTANCE * screenBrightness);
     #endif
 ```
-A bit of explanation, if you didn't notice what are `#define`s about: `DOF_MODE` stands for Focus Mode, so `0` is `Auto`, `1` is `Manual` and `2` is `Manual+`. `DOF_MANUAL_FOCUS_DISTANCE` is either Manual Focus Distance or Manual+ Maximum Focus Distance.
-If you added this, then only left things to do is replace `centerDepthSmooth` in DOF function and also adding uniforms to the top of shader programs, where you use DOF function.
+If you added that, then only left things to do is replace `centerDepthSmooth` in DOF function and also adding uniforms to the top of shader programs, where you use DOF function.
 These are all the uniforms you will need to add, like this:
 ```glsl
 uniform float screenBrightness;
 uniform float far;